Skip to main content

 6. Click Next to extract the initial data import from Google Places.
 This can take a few minutes depending on the number of records.

 7. Make any mapping choices.
 Many users choose to exclude the Name, Address, City, State and Phone fields to preserve their own information.
 Map any fields to Ignore that should not overwrite existing data.
 If included in the import, the AverageRating can be mapped to a custom decimal field of the same name.
-Additionally userRatingTotal can also be mapped to a custom integer field.
+Additionally userRatingTotal can also be mapped to a custom integer field of the same name.
 PlaceTypes can also be imported as a Category field if required for your application.

 At this point your data will be updated to include the selected information from Google Places.